 Lagoy-Weltz purchased the Danish Warmblood Rassing’s Lonoir, or “Lono” familiarly, from a large sales barn in Denmark at the end of his 7-year-old year.
 She remembers, “When we got him home, I realized why he was for sale, as he displayed his talents for standing on his hind legs and taking me out of the arena.”
 With hard work and a lot of patience combined with his natural athleticism, Lono has grown confident in himself over the years and developed a strong partnership and bond with LaGoy-Weltz.
 “I love him dearly, and he is full of personality and the snuggliest horse in the barn.
 Above all else, being able to give a happy and healthy life to him has been my greatest personal accomplishment.”
 Dedication and patience have paid off as LaGoy-Weltz and Lono have risen through the ranks to superstar status at the most competitive and difficult Grand Prix level with continued success, both nationally and internationally.
 With a star-studded résumé of wins and championships in the past several years at some of the world’s most prestigious venues, the dominant pair have been on multiple Gold medal Nations Cup teams and were selected as traveling alternates for the 2016 Pan American Games.
 LaGoy-Weltz and Lono are short-listed to represent the United States at the 2018 World Equestrian Games in Tryon, North Carolina.

-This potent formula helps maintain muscle strength, supports endurance and promotes post-exercise recovery, from temporary soreness and fatigue, by providing amino acids (the building blocks of protein) and powerful antioxidants required for normal muscle recovery.
-Platinum Renew® supports horses' recovery after exercise and should be given within one hour after exertion.
-Also available as Renew Paste, convenient for pre- and post-performance and 2 times as potent as Renew powder.
+This potent formula helps maintain muscle strength, and supports performance stamina and recovery from soreness and fatigue by providing amino acids and powerful antioxidants.
+Platinum Renew® supports horses’ recovery after exercise and should be given within one hour after exertion.
+Also available as Platinum Renew® Paste, convenient for pre- and post-performance and 2 times as potent as the powder.

 This athlete is a sponsored endorsee and actual client.